jyoung7834/reading-notes/README.md

 As Dr. Wayne Dyer said:
 > When you change the way you look at things, the things you look at change.

+GitHub Flavored Markdown
+GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.